-[00:10:34] Carol Berkin: Hamilton and Madison both saw the possibilities of a strong nation.
-And certainly Hamilton was above anything else, a nation builder.
-From before the war was won, he was writing letters to friends saying, "Okay.
-This is my plan for how we can become competitive with England in a generation."
-I mean, Hamilton never had any doubts about his ability to solve all problems.
-He had doubts about people who didn't understand they should give in to him.
-But he already envisioned national expansion, the growth of trade, and a seat at the table with the great European powers.

-[00:11:24] Carol Berkin: And so the contrast between these provincials and who held the principles of the Revolution to be government by people who they knew, who they lived among, and the people who wanted to build a nation is the central theme of the 1780s and 1790s.
+[00:10:32.6] Carol Berkin: Hamilton and Madison both saw the possibilities of a strong nation and certainly Hamilton was above anything else a nation builder.
+From before the war was won, he was writing letters to friends saying okay this is my plan for how we can become competitive with England in a generation.
+Hamilton never had any doubts about his ability to solve all problems.
+He had doubts about people who didn't understand they should give in to him, but he already envisioned national expansion, the growth of trade, and the seat at the table were the great European powers.
+And so the contrast between these provincials who held the principles of revolution to be it government by people who they knew, who they lived among, and the people who wanted to build a nation is the central theme of the 1780s and 1790s.

-[00:11:48] Jeffrey Rosen: So interesting.
-Thank you so much for bringing together the influence of background as well as ideology on this fundamental split.
-And you sum it up so well, the clash between Federalists and anti-Federalists Hamiltonians and Jeffersonians includes splits about provincialism versus national power strict construction versus loose construction, agrarianism versus urbanism, Virginia versus New York.
-And all of this is rooted not just in Hamilton and Jefferson's personal experience, but in the personal experience of their followers as well as their ideology.

-[00:12:26] Jeffrey Rosen: So Bill Brands, now that we've put on the table these basic antithesis and set them up after the war, which you do so well, help us understand the evolution from the time when Madison says in the Federalist Papers, that the main goal of the Constitution is to avoid factions or class-based or ideology-based politics to the period very early in the Washington administration, as you describe it, where the split between Hamiltonian Federalist and Jeffersonian Republicans is beginning to emerge.
+[00:12:04.4] Jeffery Rosen: So interesting.
+Thank you so much for bringing together the influence of background as well as ideology on this fundamental split and you sum up so well that the clash between federalists and anti-federalists Hamiltonians and Jeffersonians includes splits about provincialism versus national power, strict construction versus loose construction, agrarianism versus urbanism, Virginia versus New York, and all of this is rooted not just in Hamilton and Jefferson's personal experience but in the personal experience of their followers as well as their ideology.
+So Bill Brands, now that we've put on the table these basic antithesis and set them up after the war, which you do so well, help us understand the evolution from the time when Madison says in the Federalist Papers that the main goal of the Constitution is to avoid factions or class-based or ideology-based politics to the period very early in the Washington administration as you describe it where the split between Hamiltonian federalists and Jeffersonian Republicans is beginning to emerge.

-[00:12:59] H. W. Brands: Madison's a key figure here because he is the driver of the movement to create a new constitution, which is going to replace the Articles Confederation, this very loose central government, with a much stronger more coherent one.
-And he is, of course, one of the writers of the Federalist Papers, along with Alexander Hamilton and John Jay.
-So he really is, as much as anybody else, he is the creator of the Constitution.
-And while he's arguing in favor of ratification of the Constitution, of course he's gonna argue that a new, stronger central government will be a good thing for American self-government.
-And he does this, famously in Federalist 10, by pointing out that factions will exist in any political entity.
+[00:13:02.1] H.W.
+Brands: Madison's a key figure here because he is the driver of the movement to create a new constitution, which is going to replace the articles of Confederation, this very loose central government with a much stronger, more coherent one.
+And he is of course, one of the writers of the Federalist Papers, along with Alexander Hamilton and John Jay.
+So really, as much as anybody else, he is the creator of the Constitution.
+And while he's arguing in favor of ratification of the Constitution, of course, he's gonna argue that a new, stronger central government will be a good thing for American self government.
+And he does this famously, in Federalist 10, by pointing out that factions will exist in any political entity.
 And the role for a government or a constitution, whoever's designing the system, is to minimize the deleterious effects of factions, because factions that the term that they would use instead of parties, he at that point was arguing that these are a negative influence on politics.